 Agriculture in the Fertile Crescent & Mesopotamia

-The ancient Near East, and the historical regions of the Fertile Crescent and Mesopotamia in particular, are generally seen as the birthplace of agriculture.
-In the 4th millennium BCE, this area was more temperate than it is today, and it...
+The ancient Near East, and the historical region of the Fertile Crescent in particular, is generally seen as the birthplace of agriculture.
+The first agricultural evidence comes from the Levant from where it spread to Mesopotamia, enabling...

 Ancient Egyptian Agriculture